Skip to Content

 Pilot’s Telegram bot isn’t just a notification channel.
 It’s a full development interface with five interaction modes:

-The bot classifies your intent automatically.
-Saying "what files handle authentication?" triggers a quick answer.
-Saying "add rate limiting to the API" triggers a task with confirmation.
+Intent is classified automatically.
+“What files handle authentication?” → quick answer.
+“Add rate limiting to the API” → task with confirmation.
+No mode switching required.

 Not every ticket needs the same level of AI reasoning.
-Pilot classifies ticket complexity and routes accordingly:
+Pilot classifies ticket complexity and routes to the optimal model:

-This means trivial tickets cost cents and complete in seconds, while complex tickets get the reasoning depth they need.
+Trivial tickets cost cents and complete in seconds.
+Complex tickets get the reasoning depth they need.
+Budget limits prevent runaway costs.

 Feature Comparison